J-Mendes/Bliss-Assignement/README.md

 ## License

-TesteIOS is available under the LGPL 3.0 license.
+Bliss-Assignement is available under the LGPL 3.0 license.
 See the LICENSE file for more info.